-Wetland 40 - (30.8632, -83.6503) The 0.22 acre wetland is located approximately 1,500' from the nearest jurisdictional water and 4 miles from the Flint River, the nearest TNW.
-It is located approximately 4 miles from the 100-year floodplain.
-The area is located within a agricutural field.
-The uplands that surround the wetland are 2' to 3' higher in elevation than the surface elevation of the wetland.
-During the inspection of this site, no surface connection (i.e., ditch, swale, etc.) was found between the wetland and other jurisdictional waters.
-Further there is no evidence of surface-water flow from the features.
-Therefore, during times of heavy precipitation, there is a very low probability that floodwaters would reach an elevation necessary for water to flow from other jurisdictional waters into these features.
-The field inspection and attached LIDAR image and topographic map do not depict a depressional surface feature between the isolated wetland the nearest jurisdictional water, where water might flow during a major rainfall event.
-The upland soils located between the isolated wetland and the nearest jurisdictional wetland are mapped Blanton, which have a sandy texture and are considered permeable.
-Even though the upland soils are permeable, a shallow subsurface connection cannot be documented due to the distance from the isolated wetland to the nearest jurisdictional water.
-Based on observed site conditions and soil permeability, it appears that any subsuface flow would occur from the upland into the wetland.
+IW 5: Is a depressional isolated wetland 0.764-ac in size located at 32.289626, -81.263884.
+The wetland is 439 linear feet from the nearest potentially jurisdictional water, >7.70 miles from the nearest TNW (Lockner Creek) and $\pm 2,963$ linear feet from the 100 year flood plain.
+The uplands surrounding the wetland are approximately 1-2 foot higher in elevation than the average surface elevation within the wetland.
+During the site inspection no surface connection such as ditches or swales were found between this wetland and other jurisdictional waters.
+Further there is no evidence of surface-water flow to or from the feature.
+Field inspection did not reveal a depressional surface feature between the isolated wetland to the nearest jurisdictional water, where water might flow during a major rainfall event.
+The upland soils located between the isolated wetland and the nearest jurisdictional wetland are mapped as Ridgeland-Boulogne complex (SPD) by the NRCS.
+Rigdon-Boulogne complex is somewhat poorly drained and has a fine texture.
+A shallow subsurface connection cannot be documented due to the distance from the isolated wetland to the nearest jurisdictional water.
+Based on observed site conditions, it appears that any subsurface flow would occur from the upland into the wetland.